craizytech/alx-higher_level_programming/0x03-python-data_structures/README.md

-This is the repo containing all tasks done under the python data structured project
+This folder contains solutions for tasks under the data structures project